Back

 With our personal approach to supporting trainees, you’ll always feel at home with our team.
 We provide the support you need at every step of the journey, from the application process all the way through the programme, with regular check-ins and a friendly atmosphere to make you achieve your potential as a BCTSA trainee.
 But don’t just take it from us, read feedback from our trainees!

-Bishop Challoner Catholic College is the Lead School for the Central Midlands Science Learning Partnership, allowing schools to access high-quality materials and the courses provided.
+Bishop Challoner Catholic College is also the Lead School for the Central Midlands Science Learning Partnership, allowing schools to access high-quality materials and the courses provided.